 Yes, but the total sum is less than if the team won.

-Will my in-game purchase carry over between World of Tanks for Xbox and World of Tanks PC?
+Will my in-game purchase carry over between World of Tanks on Console and World of Tanks PC?

-No, as accounts for World of Tanks PC and World of Tanks for Xbox will never be unified, all purchases for your console account must be made through the in-game interface, which goes through the Xbox Store.
+No, as accounts for World of Tanks PC and World of Tanks on Console will never be unified, all purchases for your console account must be made through the in-game interface, which goes through the Xbox Marketplace for Xbox users, and the PlayStation Store for PS4 users.
 You cannot make purchases for your console account on the Wargaming.net Premium Shop.

-Players have the opportunity to explore and achieve various accomplishments in-game by unlocking Xbox Achievements on their gamer profile.
+Players have the opportunity to explore and achieve various accomplishments in-game by unlocking Xbox Achievements/PS4 Trophies on their gamer profile.

 How do players communicate?

-There are a number of World of Tanks accessories available with which to personalize your Xbox Live avatar.
+There are a number of World of Tanks accessories available with which to personalize your background theme and avatars.

 What are Marks of Excellence?
 How do I earn them?